 Readers who are looking for something a little more versatile than the earbuds in question have plenty of options available from true wireless noise cancelling earbuds, to true wireless workout earbuds, and more.
 Here are two direct competitors to the OnePlus Buds that feature a similar design and cost just a bit more.

-Alternatively, the Anker SoundCore Liberty Air 2 is an excellent true wireless headset that affords one of the best true wireless mics available.
+Alternatively, the Anker SoundCore Liberty Air 2 is an excellent true wireless headset with a solid microphone.
 The stemmed earbuds use ear tips that create a more comfortable fit and block out background noise.
 Although the Liberty Air 2 also has a very bass-heavy sound signature, it can be remedied via the SoundCore app.
-The custom or selected EQ is saved directly to the earbuds, and users can still stream over aptX or AAC.
 Battery life is very good as the earbuds last just over seven hours on a single charge, and fast charging is supported—which happens to be more efficient than fast-charging the OnePlus earbuds.